tarwn/lessthandot-hugo/blogs/content/posts/2012-04-19-using-execute-as-owner.md

 </p>

 <p>
   Using the EXECUTE AS Clause does have value and can allow the ability for modules to be executed with limited needs put into security.
-However, it isn’t as secure as creating a solid security setup and schema setup and controlling each object execution under the executing account.
+However, it isn't as secure as creating a solid security setup and schema setup and controlling each object execution under the executing account.
 It is also prone to some errors when the chain of ownership has been broken.
 </p>